X (video game series)

-The X series

 The series, which was launched in 1999 on the Windows platform, consists of five base games: X: Beyond the Frontier, X2: The Threat, X3: Reunion, X Rebirth and X4: Foundations.
 The series games are expanded by sequels that both add features and extend the plot.
 A plot can be undertaken in all games except X-Tension where the player takes part in missions to unfold events.

 In 2010, Egosoft released the X-Superbox, a pack containing all the X series games up to that date: X: Beyond the Frontier, X-Tension, X2: The Threat, X3: Reunion, and X3: Terran Conflict.
 Included in the pack was extra missions within Terran Conflict.
 Additionally, owners of the pack also obtained X3: Albion Prelude for free when it was released in 2011.